malharinamdar/AgroFarm/README.md

 # Acknowledgement
-thanks to Atharva Ingle's work on this project, it has been a huge help.
+Thanks to Atharva Ingle's work on this project, it has been a huge help.